mholling/las2poly/README.md

 > The value should be comfortably larger than the linear point density of the lidar data.
 > Choose a value according to the scale you're working at.

-**--area** *metres&#178;*

-> Set a minimum area for waterbodies and islands to be retained.
-> A sensible default value is used according to the minimum waterbody width.

 **--delta** *metres*

 > Set an allowable average height difference across opposing edges of a watercourse or waterbody.